 Cultural awareness may be the determining factor for success in multicultural environments, as well as with global sourcing and in international business.
-Some cultural traits of the Norwegian culture make it more challenging for Norwegians, than other western cultures, to interact with other cultures.
+Some of the cultural traits specific to Norway often present challenges when interacting with people from other cultures, even more so than for other western Europeans.

-Our extensive professional background makes us unique among Norwegian suppliers of intercultural communication seminars, and this enables us to better understand the needs of busy businesspeople.
+Our extensive professional background makes us unique among Norwegian suppliers of intercultural communication seminars, thereby enabling us to better understand the needs of busy business people.

-Our trainings are based on the little known fact that the Norwegian business and corporate culture has important elements that are not found in workplaces in most other cultures.
-The Norwegian way of doing things cannot be applied uncritically to persons from other cultures.
-Even experienced Norwegian business people may be unaware of this issue, and it may cause confusion and frustration, both in multicultural workplaces as well as the global arena.
+Our teachings are based on the little known fact that the Norwegian business and corporate culture has important elements that are not found in workplaces in most other cultures.
+The Norwegian way of doing things cannot therefore be applied uncritically to people from other cultures.
+Even experienced Norwegian business leaders may be unaware of this issue, and it may cause confusion and frustration, both in multicultural workplaces and in the global arena.

-The trainings have practical scenarios from the workplace where cultural differences will typically occur, for discussion and reflection in the group before the attendees get specific tips on how to achieve better results.
-These examples show what is considered acceptable behaviour in the actual culture and the participants become more confident by understanding what to expect and how to interpret the signals they get.
+The courses present practical scenarios from the workplace where cultural differences typically occur, both for discussion and reflection in the group, before the attendees get specific tips on how to achieve better results.
+These examples highlight what is considered acceptable behaviour within the target culture, in order to increase the participants’ confidence by understanding what to expect and how to interpret the signals they may get.

-Our courses are quality checked by people from the actual cultures.
-The trainings can be conducted in English or Norwegian and are tailored for each customer’s need.
+Our courses are quality checked by people from the relevant culture(s), they may be uniquely tailored for the customers’ individual needs and conducted in English or Norwegian.

-The benefits of increased cultural awareness are better working environment, less frustration, improved communication and cooperation, more predictable deliveries as well as reduced risk of loss of revenues and reputation.
+The benefits of increased cultural awareness are a better working environment, less frustration, improved communication and cooperation, more predictable deliveries, and reduced risk of loss of revenues and reputation.

 Part of our work is done on a voluntary basis for minority groups in Norway and development aid in Africa.
-Ellis Culture have done voluntary work in Tanzania where we arranged computer courses for underprivileged youths and teachers as well as construction work in a primary school.
+Ellis Culture has done voluntary work in Tanzania, arranging computer courses for underprivileged youths and teachers, as well as construction work in a primary school.
 We also do voluntary work for Red Cross by conducting courses free of charge for immigrant women in Norway.

-Ellis Island in the US was the immigrants first meeting with their new country and culture.
-Ellis Culture wants to simplify the daily life when people from different cultures meet.
+Ellis Island was the arrival point for millions of immigrants to the US in the early 20th century, thereby serving as their first introduction to their new country and culture.
+Ellis Culture in Norway wants to simplify the daily life when people from different cultures meet.